nathanielBellamy/rustby/README.md

   - maintain full functionality in Ruby
 - Optimize in [Rust](https://www.rust-lang.org/)
   - translate performance sensitive operations into Rust
-  - compare Ruby and Rust performance using `Services::Benchmarker`
+  - compare Ruby and Rust performance using [Benchmarker](https://github.com/nathanielBellamy/rustby/blob/main/lib/services/benchmarker.rb#L8)
 - Fallback on Ruby
-  - if there is any error in Rust, default to performing the computation in Ruby
+  - worst case, it's Ruby
-  - wrap your Rust code in a Ruby default using `Services::Fallbacker`
+  - wrap your Rust code in a default Ruby implimentation using [Fallbacker](https://github.com/nathanielBellamy/rustby/blob/main/lib/services/fallbacker.rb#L8)

 ### why 🦀rustby🐝

+- the safety of Ruby
 - the speed of Rust when you need it
-- the safety of Ruby always

 ### to run: